otavioarj/TREM/README.md

 ### Pattern File Format

-Each line extracts values from response N to use in request N+1:
+Each line extracts values from response N to use in request N+1, using Golang valid Regular Expressions, example:
 ```
 regex1`:key1 $ regex2`:key2
 regex3`:key3